Sailing, Whisky Tasting & Wildlife Watching in the Hebrides

-Enjoy wildlife watching and whisky tasting with modern yacht Stravaigin as she explore the islands of Mull and Jura.
+Enjoy the perfect balance of sailing, wildlife watching and whisky tasting with modern yacht Stravaigin as she explore the islands of Mull and Jura.

 - Skippered sailing experience